honeyn3t/CtoVibes/java_snippets/Vertx-Projects/reversh/README.md

 # Reversh

 Reversh is a Vertx application built purely for educational purposes or as a challenge is a CTF.
+It is not to be used for nefarious actions.

 ## Authors